MooersLab/pymolsnips/README.md

 <a id="testing"><h2>Testing</h2></a>

 Try the **ao** snippet.
-You should get a result similar to the one should in the demo above.
+You should get a result similar to the one in the demo above.

 [Return to Table of Contents](#table-of-contents)

 <a id="requests"><h2>Requests for new snippets and text editors</h2></a>

-Please use the **Issues tab** above to request support for additional text editors, to suggest additional snippets, or to ask questions.
+Please use the **Issues tab** above to request support for additional text editors, suggest additional snippets, or ask questions.
 Alternatively, you can send [e-mail](#contact-information) to me.

 Questions about PyMOL should be directed to the [PyMOL Mailing List](https://pymolwiki.org/index.php/PyMOL_mailing_list).